Claro Arena: History

+Notable events

-Universidad Católica has won various trophies while playing home games at the San Carlos de Apoquindo, including the Chilean Primera División in 2002 (Apertura tournament), 2010, 2016 (Clausura tournament), 2019 (Season where the team received the trophy at home without playing the last games due to the social outbreak of that year) and 2020.
+Universidad Católica has won various trophies while playing home games at the San Carlos de Apoquindo, including the top-tier title in Chilean professional football (Primera División) in 2002 (Apertura tournament), 2010, 2016 (Clausura tournament), 2019, season where the team received the trophy at home without playing the last games due to the social outbreak of that year, and 2020.
+As for other national competitions, the stadium was host to the 2011 Copa Chile final and the 2014 Supercopa de Chile.

 In 1994, Católica faced Saprissa of Costa Rica in the final of the 1993 Copa Interamericana at the stadium, winning with an aggregate score of 6–4 (3–1 in favor of each team in the home and away games, and 2–0 in extra time of the tiebreaking game).
+Also at the international level, in the U-17 category, Universidad Católica organizes the Copa UC, with the participation of national teams and clubs.
+From 1995 to the present, the stadium has been the venue for the tournament.